ianquill/dropdown_menu/README.md

 refactor - make more modular

-- need to make adding via createElement work
+- figure out why it's chosen a width

-* add style changes into javascript, not css
+- add style changes into javascript, not css
-* change to custom element
+- change to custom element
-* template element for initial html
+- template element for initial html
-* add mode select for hover vs click
+- add mode select for hover vs click